Street Library Ghana

 Street Library Ghana (SLG) is a volunteer-driven, social enterprise based in Ghana that aims to improve the life chances of children and youth in vulnerable communities by addressing literacy and education issues.

-SLG offers a cost-effective, less intimidating, and more welcoming library approach in rural communities to reach at-risk and underserved children and provide them with access to quality literature.
+SLG offers library services in rural communities to reach at-risk and underserved children and provide them with access to quality literature.
 The modes of operation are a mobile van, a book kiosk, a community and school book box, and digital access.
 The street library model also involves the use of trained staff or local/international volunteers to actively engage children in activities such as mentoring and leadership training, reading, and educational exercises.

 History

 As a child, Hayford grew up in various parts of Ghana because of his father's work.
-In all those ten communities he lived in before he finished elementary school, he had the opportunity to visit a library only once, and that was in the capital of the Eastern Region of Ghana.
+In all ten communities he lived in prior to finishing elementary school, he had the opportunity to visit a library only once, and that was in the capital of the Eastern Region of Ghana.
 He developed a love of reading that eventually helped him enter development work, where he repeatedly encountered many children in rural communities who had no access to books other than their school grades.
-Many children as old as 18 years were illiterate.When he conducted interviews with villagers in the summer of 2011 as part of health-related field research, he realized the serious impact that a lack of literacy and basic education has on the health of the population.
+Many children as old as 18 years were illiterate.
+When he conducted interviews with villagers in the summer of 2011 as part of health-related field research, he realized the serious impact illiteracy and a lack of basic education has on the health of the population.
 The ignorance-based misunderstandings he experienced were overwhelming and disheartening.
 This realization eventually led to a profound understanding of some deep-rooted societal issues related to the lack of basic education.
 In August 2011, Hayford established a mobile library by collecting books from volunteers in his trunk to provide to children in rural villages.
 Working closely with communities, Hayford drove his car into communities and invited children to read.
 In early 2012, the Street Library was accepted into Reach for Change's three-year incubation program, which provides funding and technical assistance to help fledgling child-focused initiatives succeed.
 The Global Fund for Children has also since supported Street Library in various ways to increase its impact, influence, and growth.

-Mission and objectives

-Vision

-All children in Africa have equal access to literacy, educational and cultural resources.